PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

 # prefect-dask

+Dask helps you run your flow in parallel and distribute runs over multiple machines.
-The `prefect-dask` integration makes it easy to include distributed processing for your flows.
-Check out the examples below to get started!
+The `prefect-dask` integration makes it easy speed up your flow runs.

-## Get started
+## Getting started

-## Installation
+### Prerequisites

-Install `prefect-dask` into a virtual environment:
+- [Prefect installed](/getting-started/installation/) in a virtual environment.

+### Install prefect-dask

 <div class="terminal">
 ```bash